EmCap1999/Angular_2023/README.md

 We want to implement a Website that helps us to manage ingredients orders.
 So, in the root component, we will have:

-- fetaure 1: "Shooping List" - components: Shopping List, Shopping List Edit - Model: Ingredient
+- feature 1: "Shooping List" - components: Shopping List, Shopping List Edit - Model: Ingredient
-- fetaure 2: "Recipe Book" - components: Recipe List, Recipe Item, Recipe Detail - Model: Recipe
+- feature 2: "Recipe Book" - components: Recipe List, Recipe Item, Recipe Detail - Model: Recipe

 ## Development server